 My understanding was further advanced when, after qualifying as a chartered psychologist, I completed a training in clinical hypnotherapy in London.
 There, I was introduced to the idea of State Dependent Learned Behaviour (SDLB).
 This has become an important notion in the design and implementation of small, safe experiments, particularly when Babette Rothschild introduced me to State Dependent Memory and Learned Behaviour (SDMLB), an important tweak on the original idea.

-Why is this so helpful to this web site?
+Why is this material so helpful to this web site?
 Because the state we are in when we design and implement safe experiments plays a large part in determining the results we will obtain.
-Our state of being can colour our perception of the world so much that we lose a link between the time we design something and the time we go to implement it!
+Our state of being can colour our perception of the world so much so that we lose a link between the time we design something and the time we go to implement it!
+We can dissociate and that defence mechanism is of special case of state dependent behaviour.

-So what is State Dependent Learned Behaviour (SDLB) and how can we live with it and/or manage it in our lives?
+So what more can be said about State Dependent Learned Behaviour (SDLB)?
+How can we live with it and/or manage it in our lives?
 A Sixties insight, SDLB refers to the tendency for information to be most easily remembered when we are in a particular emotional and physical state.
 Donald Overton, a US psychologist focused on drug-dependent memory in rats.
 Later, he demonstrated that humans in a drunken state best remembered learned material in a later drunken state and were less likely to recall it all when sober.

 It is this mood-dependent learning that helps to explain why pleasant experiences are more likely to be remembered by a person who is happy, and unpleasant experiences by someone who is unhappy and, indeed, may be likely to become even more unhappy as a result.